What is a guaranteed insurability rider and how does it work?

 How does a return of premium work?

-Can I get return of premium on term life insurance?
+Can I get a return of premium with critical illness insurance?

 What are the benefits of return of premium riders?

-What are the drawbacks of return of premium (ROP) riders?
+What are the disadvantages of return of premium riders?

 Which critical illness insurance providers offer return of premium riders?